Skip to main content

 4 mentions Positive Neutral Negative

-• “The music is atmospheric and fits perfectly with the rest of the presentation.”
+• “Music is atmospheric and fits the rest of the presentation.”

 • “Surprisingly atmospheric.”